 National Science Foundation (NSF) data shows this is no fluke.
 In its last comprehensive study Undergraduate Origins of Recent (1991-95) Science and Engineering Doctorate Recipients, the NSF found that during the period of the study, nine Calvin College graduates completed PhDs in computer science.
 Using this measure, Calvin College is ranked #1 among baccalaureate colleges.
 Even more interesting, by this measure Calvin is tied with the #1 masters-granting university.
 Only twenty-three PhD-granting institutions produced more computer science PhDs over the years 1986-1995.
 (And each of the other institutions is many times larger than Calvin.)

-What also sets our Computer Science department apart is that our Bachelor of Computer Science degree has been accredited by the Computing Accreditation Commission of the Accreditation Board for Engineering and Technology.
+What also sets our Computer Science department apart is that our Bachelor of Computer Science degree has been accredited by the Computing Accreditation Commission of ABET, http://abet.org.
 While this is especially good for any student who wants to challenge taking all of the extra mathematics and science courses the BCS requires; it also benefits all of our degrees because all of our courses have to be up to the standards set by ABET.

 Quite simply, you’ll have a hard time finding a better undergraduate computer science education anywhere, particularly at a Christian college.

 - Our faculty.
 Many of our faculty are recognized around the world for their expertise in different areas.

 - Our academics.
 By blending the study of the principles that govern computing with practical training, our curriculum prepares our students to succeed as computing professionals in the worlds of today and tomorrow.
 Our students study modern programming languages like C++, Java, Ada, and Smalltalk, and learn to use industrial strength platforms like Linux, Solaris (Sun's Unix), and Oracle.

 - Our environment.
 Our computing laboratories and library facilities combine to create a rich environment for learning about computing.